Person standing in Beale's Cut, looking south. 1.75x2.5-inch BW negative, n.d. (ca. 1900-1910).

 hand-cut gash through the mountain southeast of

-Sierra Highway and San Fernando Road (later renamed Newhall Avenue) in Newhall.
+Sierra Highway and San Fernando Road (later renamed Newhall Avenue) in the Newhall Pass.

-Truth is, though, Fremont came through the area about a quarter-mile east
+It's often been called Fremont Pass, although Frémost actually would have come through the area about a quarter-mile east

 General Phineas Banning drove the first stage through the pass in 1854 when it was only 30 feet deep.